 Take a 2 or 4 hour scenic tour of the stunning learn about the flora and fauna in the areas and the penguin conservation program.
-Both tours get a tour of the farm, a peek at the nesting penguins during the day, but during the longer tour, you may have the chance to see rehabilitation efforts including feeding and swim therapy!
-The longer tour also includes a more expansive scenic tour of the area and time for tea and a light snack.
+Both tours get a tour of the farm, a peek at the nesting penguins during the day, but during the longer tour, you may have the chance to see rehabilitation efforts, including feeding and swim therapy!
+The longer tour also includes a more extensive scenic tour of the area and time for tea and a light snack.

 Cost: $65 – $95 for adults NZD

 There are two kayak tours to choose from.
 The early morning kayak tour that lasts about 3 hours, and includes kayaking with a guide, wildlife viewing, and a scenic drive.
 There is a 4-hour tour with a longer scenic tour, photo stops, and commentary.
 Both are dependant on weather and ocean conditions and include all the gear you need for kayaking and a guide.